KrzysztofWieckowski/SampleWorks/Sample_project_POM_TEST_flixbus.com/README.md

 - data provided
 - expected results

-However please remember about the search logic in the UI of the website
+However please remember about the search logic in the UI of the website.

 ## Requirements:
 •	Python 3.8.